benbuckman/nodejs-ebay-api/README.md

 ### `ItemFilter(name, value, paramName, paramValue)`

 A class constructor to simplify creating filters.
+(See the examples)

 ### `checkAffiliateUrl(url)`